 - Overseeing the handling of special items such as medicine and explosives

 Professionals in Navy purchasing, supply and logistics work in offices, shore-based warehouses, air cargo terminals at naval air stations and aboard ships and submarines.
 The diverse working locations provide a variety of excellent opportunities for expanding knowledge and skills in inventory management, financial management, procurement and warehouse management.

-Those pursuing a Supply Corps Officer position are required to attend Officer Development School (ODS) in Newport, RI.
-ODS is a five-week program that provides a comprehensive and intense introduction to the responsibilities of Navy Staff Corps Officers.
+Those pursuing a Supply Corps Officer position are required to attend Officer Candidate School (OCS) in Newport, RI.
+OCS is a program that provides a comprehensive and intense introduction to the responsibilities of Navy Staff Corps Officers over the course of approximately three months.
 Here they learn about the military structure of the U.S. Navy, its rich history of traditions and customs, leadership development and military etiquette.

 Once that training is complete, you will learn the ins and outs of life as a Supply Corps Officer through the following specialized training programs:

 Navy Supply School (27 weeks) in Newport, RI, for training in inventory management, food and retail operations, leadership, management and problem solving.

 Advanced training for prospective Supply Corps Officers may also be available.
 This specialized training may cover subjects including transportation management, freight classifications, methods of working with civilian carriers and special handling of medical goods and explosives.

 Promotion opportunities are regularly available but competitive and based on performance.